GOVERNOR’S ROADMAP TO:

 To understand the full impact of acts of targeted violence, leaders must collect and analyze relevant data from targeted violence within their state.
 Under Federal law, the definitions for attacks, hate crimes, and related incidents are not defined.
 Without a uniform definition, leaders must review federal and state statutes, engage local enforcement, and outside stakeholders (local governments, nonprofit organizations, think tanks) to understand how they collect their information.
 By understanding the scale and scope of the threat, state leaders can develop a more targeted strategy.

-Collect data on targeted violence activity in the state.
+Strategy: Collect data on targeted violence activity in the state.

-To ensure that policy makers and leaders have the information they need to make informed decisions when allocating resources and developing strategies.
+Purpose: To ensure that policy makers and leaders have the information they need to make informed decisions when allocating resources and developing strategies.

 Guiding Principles for Collecting Data